dodyg/AndroidRivers/README.md

 Android River is an Android 2.2 app that reads river of news based on RiverJS format.

+The website for this project is at http://rivers.silverkeytech.com.

 The latest build of this app is available at http://goo.gl/dxK5w.
 The mailing list for this project is at groups.google.com/group/news-and-protocols

 This code is licensed under GPL version 3.
 Please read license.txt.